 Sections Headers Table contains the following important fields:

-- VirtualSize: This section indicates the size of the section in memory.
+- VirtualSize: The size of the section when loaded into memory.

 - Characteristics: This tells about the memory access rights for that section in memory denoted as flags (R, RW, RWE, etc..).
-These flags describe whether the section is executable, readable, writable, or some combination of these.
+These flags describe the characteristics of the section, such as whether it contains code, initialized data, or read-only data, and the memory access permissions (read, write, execute).

 PE Sections